Local Quantum Cooling for Large Fermi Systems with Pairing: Tests of cooling dynamics

 where $\sigma \approx 2.21 \kF^{-1}$ and the amplitude $V_0(t)$ evolves as follows (left panel in \cref{fig:cooling_2d}): During the initial interval $t\eF \in (5,15)$ it is ramped up to a value $V_0/\eF = 0.5$, held constant until $t\eF = 55$, and then removed in the interval $t\eF \in (55,75)$.
 This quench is strongly nonadiabatic, exciting the system to an energy roughly $35\%$ above the ground state.
 Note that, in this case, the potential acts only in the $x$-$y$ plane, so the problem is quasi-2D.
 We have used a lattice of size $N_x = N_y = 32$ with $N_z = 16$ plane waves in the $z$ and total particle number $N_\ua + N_\da= 554$.

 The effect of the perturbation on the total energy is shown in \cref{fig:cooling_2d}.
-The solid blue line corresponds to evolution without dissipation, which plateaus at roughly $35\%$ above the ground-state value for $t\eF > 75$.
-Including dissipation effectively removes this excess energy.
-In contrast to the previous test, dissipation through the mean-field channel (dotted red line) is more effective than cooling with the pairing channel (dashed gray line).
+The solid blue line corresponds to evolution without \respch{cooling}, which plateaus at roughly $35\%$ above the ground-state value for $t\eF > 75$.
+Including \respch{cooling} effectively removes this excess energy.
+In contrast to the previous test, \respch{cooling} through the mean-field channel (dotted red line) is more effective than cooling with the pairing channel (dashed gray line).
 These differences arise because the perturbation directly couples to the density, producing density currents.
 Thus, $\Udiss$, which primarily damps currents, provides stronger relaxation.
-Panels (a–f) show the density and pairing gap at the selected times indicated in the main panel.
-Except for panel (b), clear spatial nonuniformities are visible, illustrating the presence of excitations in the system.
-Overall, these results demonstrate that the relative efficiency of $\Udiss$ and $\Ddiss$ depends strongly on the type of excitation introduced, and that combining both mechanisms yields the most effective dissipation strategy.
+Panels \respch{a)–f)} show the density and pairing gap at the selected times indicated in the main panel.
+Except for panel \respch{b), spatial non-uniform distributions are visible}, illustrating the presence of excitations in the system.
+Overall, these results demonstrate that the relative efficiency of $\Udiss$ and $\Ddiss$ depends strongly on the type of excitation introduced, and that combining both mechanisms yields the most effective \respch{cooling} strategy.